memfault/interrupt/_posts/2020-10-06-separating-unique-parameters.md

 robust since it would not depend on some external service which may not be reachable from the factory floor.

-To keep things organized we will store all of our generated artifacts in folders based on the node name and keep track of which are used and which are free.
-We store free parameters are stored in `keys/free/<node_name>` and used parameters in `keys/used/<node_name>`.
+To keep things organized, we will store all of our generated artifacts in folders based on the node name and keep track of which are used and which are free.
+The free parameters are stored in `keys/free/<node_name>` and used parameters in `keys/used/<node_name>`.

 In addition to the hex file, we also generate a human-readable file containing